On the Complexity of Decoded Quantum Interferometry: DQI and the quantum harmonic oscillator

 It is now clear how the harmonic oscillator states \textit{themselves} can encode information.
-For example, in DQI, they encode good approximate solutions to the satisfiability problem $Bx = \vec{1}$.
-Even though the obfuscated harmonic oscillator can be analyzed classically, preparing states of this oscillator (which we use to sample) is only possible quantumly.
+In DQI, for example, they encode good approximate solutions to the satisfiability problem $Bx = \vec{1}$.
+Even though the obfuscated harmonic oscillator can be analyzed classically, preparing states of this oscillator (which we then sample from) seems to only be possible quantumly.
 In a quantum computer, this can be done by coherently error-correcting in the Fourier basis.
-It is unclear how to dequantize this idea.
+It is not obvious how to dequantize this procedure.

 Our discussion thus far is restricted to $v = \vec{1}$ and binary codes.
-But all of our claims generalize to arbitrary $v$, and almost certainly to arbitrary finite fields $\mathbb{F}_p$.
+Our claims generalize to arbitrary $v$, and almost certainly to arbitrary finite fields $\mathbb{F}_p$.